apike/allenpike.com/_posts/2021-10-31-fresh-air-life.md

 ---

 A few years back, my dad proposed going on a camping trip… in October.

 Now, I love camping.
 Our summer camping trips across BC were one of my highlights growing up.
-But nothing ruins a camping trip like the cold and rain rolling in.
-And here in BC at least, October is Chapter 1 of cold and rain.
+But nothing ruins a camping trip like cold rain rolling in.
+And here in BC at least, October is Chapter 1 of cold rain.

 I was apprehensive.
 But I knew my dad would soon be moving an ocean away.
 How many more chances would I have for a camping trip with him, even if it would be rather miserable out?